MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 1. Run the following commands to download the latest version of the lab files to the virtual machine.

-    >Please not, if any of the commands fail run them again until they are successful.
+    >Please note, if any of the commands fail run them again until they are successful.

 1. Create folder for lab files.

    ```powershell
    New-Item -Path "C:\" -Name "LabFiles" -ItemType "directory"
    ```

 1. Download ZIP file from GitHub.

    ```powershell
    ([System.Net.WebClient]::new()).DownloadFile('https://github.com/MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/archive/master.zip', 'C:\LabFiles\master.zip')
    ```